lalithnag/stereoendoscopy/README.md

 ## Acknowledgments

-* A **huge** thanks to Dr. Sandy Engelhardt, my project guide and mentor for introducing me to Computer Vision and helping me through this project.
+* A **huge** thanks to Dr. Sandy Engelhardt :bow:, my project guide and mentor for introducing me to Computer Vision and helping me through this project.
 * This project was undertaken as part of the course _Computer Assisted Surgeries_ of the *Medical Systems Engineering* course at the *Otto-von-Guericke University*, Magdeburg.